If you ask any Filipino for the most popular dishes in the Philippines, you will certainly get “Lechon” as an answer.

 In Summary

-Have you had lechon or Cebu lechon before?
-If so tell us what you think of it and if not would you be interested in trying it?
+Have you had Cebu lechon before?
+Please let us know what you think of it in the comments below.

 Claire is co-founder of Authentic Food Quest and a lover of simple and exquisite cuisine.
 Since 2015, with her partner, Rosemary, she has been traveling the world as a digital nomad, creating content about local food experiences.